 “This person will be a part of your most intimate moments and you want to feel an immediate trust,” Williams says of hiring a planner.
 “It’s a long journey with a lot of emotions along the way, and having someone talented and fun on your side is crucial.”
 Your planner will serve as your wedding guru during the planning process and can help mediate situations between families when it comes to decor choices and menu picks.
 That said, your planner is not a therapist nor is he or she available 24-7 to manage your (or your mother’s) anxiety.
 “Some couples think they are the only couple you’re working with,” says planner Sonal Shah of SJS Events.
 That’s obviously not the case.
 Most industry pros are planning weddings for multiple couples at once.
 It’s important to understand where to draw the line.
 Express compassion if they don’t get back to you immediately or can’t resolve an intimate interpersonal familial conflict.

-Full-service planners may still demand stand-alone charges for services
+It may still require stand-alone charges for services.

-Full-service means going above and beyond, answering any beck and call.
+Full-service means going above and beyond answering any beck and call, like arranging group photos, wake-up calls, and steaming clothes.
 Eppolito is on-hand from the moment you sign the contract to the day your wedding photo album and final video are delivered, even if that’s weeks after the festivities.
 Shah has reserved poolside cabanas at 7 a.m., sent texts to wedding party members to ensure they wake up, and even steamed clothes.
 “It means start to finish,” she says.
 “You are the glue that holds the entire wedding together.”